Table of Contents

 Open from 10 am-6 pm, but see their website for full details.

-This is an artsy, quaint town a short drive from downtown St. Petersburg.
+Gulfport is an artsy, quaint town within a short drive from downtown St. Petersburg.
 Located on the water, it’s a fun place to check out the Tuesday market, eat at one of the local restaurants, and enjoy the view of the sailboats.
+It has one of my favorite covered kids playgrounds at Gulfport Beach Park with picnic tables, outdoor fitness equipment, beach volleyball, and so much more!

 Clearwater Marine Aquarium is a non-profit in Clearwater Beach.
 It is dedicated to the rescue and rehabilitation of suffering marine animals, especially bottlenose dolphins.
 They provide public education, including Dolphin boat tours and conservation efforts.
 It is a fun visit to see sea creatures, and especially enjoyable for children.